Concordium/concordium.github.io/source/shared/net/guides/run-node-ubuntu.rst

 This guide describes how organizations can run a node on the Concordium network from a server and how to set up the node to run as a :ref:`baker node<baker-node-Ubuntu>`.

+You can also watch the video to learn how to run a node with Ubuntu.

+.. raw:: html

+   <iframe width="560" height="315" src="https://www.youtube.com/embed/lFqf0tgS_r0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Prerequisites
 =============